DoctorKisow/Number-System-Calculators/README.md

 Matthew R. Kisow, D.Sc. <mkisow@ccac.edu>
 Copyright &copy; Matthew R. Kisow, D.Sc.
 2021-2022.

-**Decimal to Hexadecimal and Binary Tables** - A table that illustrates decimal to binary and decimal to the hexadecimal table.
+**Decimal to Hexadecimal and Binary Tables** - A table that illustrates decimal to binary and decimal to the hexadecimal table.<br>
-**Binary Calculator** - A tool to teach the binary number system and the relationship to ASCII.
+**Binary Calculator** - A tool to teach the binary number system and the relationship to ASCII.<br>
-**Binary to Hexadecimal Calculator** - A tool to teach the hexadecimal number system and the relationship to binary and ASCII.
+**Binary to Hexadecimal Calculator** - A tool to teach the hexadecimal number system and the relationship to binary and ASCII.<br>

 ## Copyright